DanielVZ96/backend-test-admetrics/README.md

 ```
 $ celery -A convclpusd worker -B -l info
 ```
-The -A stands for the app directory in which our celery script lives, in this case backend_test.
+The -A stands for the app directory in which our celery script lives, in this case convclpusd.
 The worker will be launched with the -B and -l info parameters.
 The -B one will get celery beat running (the program in charge of running the webscapper periodically).